tbfld/counter.ink/content/blg/new/2025-02-10-a-handful-of-emoji.md

 ---
-title: 2025-02-10-a-handful-of-emoji
+title: 2025-02-10 a handful of emoji
 description:
 extract:
 created: 2025-02-10 10:43
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
 date: 2025-02-10
 tags:
   - compression
   - language
   - poetry
   - technology
-status: "final"
+status: final
 ---

 T. S. Eliot can show you fear in a handful of dust, but I can show you that whole stanza from *The Waste Land* in an emoji: